-Camtasia is also an easy-to-use, but robust option.
+Camtasia is also an easy-to-use, yet robust option.
 It runs about $199 and has education and government pricing discounts.

 Remember, there are a lot of live-streaming options out there on social media platforms.
 As much as we all love to edit out mistakes and apply filters to make us look our best, sometimes going live can be very endearing and engaging because it shows more of your personality.

 If you don’t want to do video, podcasts are another content option.
-Here’s are some tools to help you create top-notch podcasts.
+Here are some tools to help you create top-notch podcasts.

 Why this is important for your business: 45% of users watch more than an hour of video on Facebook or YouTube, while 84% of the U.S. Internet audience watches videos online.
 Plus, 92% of mobile video viewers share videos with others.
 You need a slice of the pie for your business.